phantomstudios/angular-lib/CONTRIBUTING.md

 ## Testing

-Testing is performed using `ng` and is tested on Windows, Linux and MacOS with Node 14 and 16 runtimes.
+Testing is performed using `ng` and is tested on Windows, Linux and MacOS with Node 10 runtime.
 For a PR to be considered all these environments need to pass.
 Testing is automated using GitHub Actions CI.

 ## Submitting changes